Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Introduction

 The remainder of the paper is organized as follows.
-Section~\ref{sec:preliminaries} provides a brief overview of shift-equivariant systems and introduces several benchmark ROMs, including the standard Galerkin ROM, OpInf ROM, and the SR-Galerkin ROM.
-Section~\ref{sec:sr-opinf} presents the formulation and training algorithm of the proposed SR-OpInf ROM, and describes the re-projection technique as a pre-processing step that enables it to replicate the dynamics of an SR-Galerkin ROM derived via intrusive projection.
-In Section~\ref{sec:results}, we apply our method to the Kuramoto–Sivashinsky equation (KSE) and validate its performance in reconstructing both training and testing data.
-Finally, conclusions are drawn in Section~\ref{sec:conclusions}.
+Section~\ref{sec:preliminaries} provides a brief overview of shift-equivariant systems and introduces several benchmark ROMs, including the standard Galerkin ROM, OpInf ROM, and the S-R Galerkin ROM.
+Section~\ref{sec:sr-opinf} presents the formulation and training algorithm of the proposed S-R OpInf ROM.
+In Section~\ref{sec:results}, we apply our method to the Kuramoto–Sivashinsky equation (KSE) and validate its performance in reconstructing both training and testing data, and in Section~\ref{sec:conclusions} we summarize our results.